lucav/DePPO/README.md

 A proposal for a new kind of Political Party organization.

 ## Tech

-Developed with in the following Windows environment:
+Developed in the following Windows environment:
  - Visual Studio Code (with plugin for Solidity)
  - Truffle
  - Ganache
  - Mist (for easy smart contract use)

+Solidity frameworks:
+ - OpenZeppelin

 ## Version